rakeshvar/Zygote-Mutating-Arrays-WorkAround.jl/README.md

 In function `getA`, we are assigning to `A[j, j+d] = ...`

 ## Ignoring
-Now we see that the recurrence realation matrix $A$ is a constant with respect to $y$.
+Now we see that the recurrence realation matrix `A` is a constant with respect to `y`.
 So we can just ask the `Zygote` to ignore the consturction of `A`.

 While we are at it, let us also optimize our function to not store intermediate states.
 And avoid assigning to  `aaa_[:, t] = ...`